Career + Professional Development

 To recognize high academic achievement and creative potential, a limited number of graduate entrance scholarships are offered to incoming students.
 We offer several applicants in all graduate programs non-renewable, non-transferable tuition waivers upon acceptance.
 You do not need to apply directly for these scholarships - the University will select students based on academic and creative merit as expressed in your application as part of the admissions process.

 The university also awards scholarships and bursaries as you continue your studies, designed to recognize ongoing scholarly development and excellence, as well as financial need.

-The Financial Aid + Awards office at Emily Carr is available to answer any questions you have regarding eligibility for Canadian and American Government loans.
+The Financial Aid + Awards office at ECU is available to answer any questions you have regarding eligibility for Canadian and American Government loans.
 Please call us at 1-604-844-3844 or toll-free at 1-800-832-7788.